Creative-Media-Group/chaosplus-react-native/README.md

 # Chaos+
-Just a streaming app for media.ccc.de
+Just a streaming app for https://media.ccc.de